vivek-2018201078/Sexism_classification/docs/index.md

 ### DATASET

 __Hashtags crawled__ : #everydaysexism, #genderbias, #genderstereotype, #heforshe, #mencallmethings, #metoo, #misogynist, #notallmen, #questionsformen, #slutgate, #wagegap, #weareequal, #womenareinferior, #workplaceharassment, #yesallwomen
 For each post 100 - 5000 posts were crawled with limitation on caption length set to 10 words.
-Posts crawled using above hashtags are labeled as positive data (accounts of sexism present).
-Random hashtags crawled and posts collected using them labeled as negative data(accounts of sexism absent).
+Posts crawled using above hashtags are labeled as positive data (posts related to sexism).
+Random hashtags crawled and posts collected using them labeled as negative data.
+Note - Although hashtag based data can not be definitely classify as positive or negative, it provides baseline distinction between what can be classified as sexist or not.
 ### DATA PRE-PROCESSING STEPS:
 Following Data pre-processing steps are done.
 * Tokenised text using regex tokeniser.